kkkira-1212/VQShape-Spark/README.md

 ## Acknowledgments

-Senior’s contribution: This repo is developed based on the vqshpe model from Yunshi Wen.
+Senior’s contribution: This repo is developed based on the vqshape model from Yunshi Wen.
 Many thanks for the guidance and sharing.

 Upstream project: Built on VQShape (see archive/VQSHAPE_README.md).Upstream license:/VQShape/LICENSE More info, please refer to https://github.com/YunshiWen/VQShape